-The soft-plastic stickbait is a game-changing lure.
+The soft-plastic stickbait is a category of game-changing bass fishing lures.
 Here's your guide on how to rig them.

 Cylindrical in shape, narrow at each end and often called by the brand name Senko, the soft-plastic stickbait has an alluring charm both largemouth and smallmouth bass find hard to resist.